nama1arpit/reddit-streaming-pipeline/README.md

 # Improvements
 - Cassandra and Kafka initialisation: The initialisation containers stay running after the initialisation is finished due to restart policy of other containers within the same pod.
 A separate deployment for intitialisation containers was considered but due to the lack of option `restart_policy=Never` in `kubernetes_deployment` terraform resource ([github issue](https://github.com/hashicorp/terraform-provider-kubernetes/issues/435)).
 Furthermore, [kubernetes_job](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/job) resource can be considered for this purpose.

 - Optimise Dockerfiles: Certain dockerfiles can be further optimised to build only the final few layers in the case of relevant script modification.
 This should reduce the running time of the CI script.

-On that note, a proper CI pipeline is also another improvement to work on.
+- CI pipeline: Currently, a script `docker_image_publish.sh` is being used to build and push various docker images to docker hub.
+However, a better and automated CI pipeline can be implemented based on Github Actions.

 - Different Cassandra Users: A separate read-only user in Cassandra should be made for Grafana dashboard queries.